 Inspiring and Guiding The Next Generation of Great Classical Chamber Musicians

-As part of CMC’s Youth Chamber Music Initiative, we are pleased to announce the inaugural season of the CMC TWO program.
-Members of CMC TWO (accomplished high school string students) participate in weekly activities including self-guided rehearsals, coachings with professional musicians of CMC, masterclasses with guest artists, and advanced learning sessions addressing topics such as connecting with an audience, the art of producing a concert and audition techniques.
+The inaugural season of the CMC TWO program, part of CMC’s Youth Chamber Music Initiative, was a resounding success.
+Members of CMC TWO (accomplished high school string students) participated in weekly activities including self-guided rehearsals, coachings with professional musicians of CMC, masterclasses with guest artists, and performances.

-If you are an accomplished high school string musician and are interested in participating in this program, please email email@example.com.
+If you are an accomplished high school string musician and are interested in learning more about this program, please email email@example.com.
 You may view detailed information and a past application by clicking here.

 Saturday, November 6, 2021 at 7pm.
 Dock Street Theatre, 135 Church Street